 And even though Liverpool were knocked out of the Champions League and they won’t have an unbeaten Premier League season they are still on course to go down as one of the greatest teams in the modern era.

-All this and being led by the man who for so long looked as if he would be nothing more than a sad symbol of Liverpool’s banter period.
+All this being led by the man who for so long looked as if he would be nothing more than a sad symbol of Liverpool’s banter era.

-Yes there’s an argument to be made that Sadio Mane has had a better season, what with the number of late and important goals he’s scored, whilst Virgil van Dijk and Kevin de Bruyne remain two of the very best in the world, but this has been Henderson’s year in so many ways.
+Yes there’s an argument to be made that Sadio Mane has had a better season, what with the number of late and important goals he’s scored, whilst Virgil van Dijk remains as imperious as ever.
+But this has been Henderson’s year in so many ways.

 This has been the season where he truly announced himself as one of the best midfielders around and his importance hasn’t diminished despite the expensive arrivals of Naby Keita and Fabinho.

-He will have to wait a year for another crack at ending England’s trophy hurt, but one way or another he deserves to finally lift the Premier League title and end Liverpool’s long wait.
+He will have to wait a year for another crack at ending England’s trophy hurt, but he fully deserved to experience the joy of finally lifting the Premier League title and ending Liverpool’s long wait.

 In the past there have been obvious standout candidates for the Player of the Year award but this season it feels as if there is actually a healthy debate.
 That debate lends itself well to someone like Henderson, an example of how vital every single individual cog is in a well-oiled machine.